Letters Live

 Benedict Cumberbatch performing in 2017 at a Letters Live event at the Wilderness Festival.

-Letters Live is a staged reading show of literary correspondence.
-It was created and developed in 2013 by independent publishing house Canongate Books in partnership with production company SunnyMarch.
+Letters Live is a staged reading show of literary correspondence created and developed in 2013 by independent publishing house Canongate Books in partnership with production company SunnyMarch.
 During the shows, actors read interesting, funny, or dramatic letters to the audience.

 Letters Live events have taken place in a wide range of venues and locations since its inception.
 While these events have primarily taken place in the United Kingdom, it has also been performed in other countries, including the United States.

 Beginnings

 Letters Live initially started as a one-off literacy charity event to promote Canongate Books epistolary texts Letters of Note by Shaun Usher and To the Letter by Simon Garfield in December 2013.
 Usher had been compiling letters in an online blog, searching for interesting, funny, or dramatic letters in libraries, museums, and archives.
 Jamie Byng of Canongate Books contacted celebrities he knew to get them involved in the event.
 Initially intended to be a one-off, the event received very positive feedback from attendees, and Byng decided to host more.